jbatbayar/recipe_ratings_project/README.md

 This project delves into these datasets to investigate a compelling question: **Do people tend to rate high-calorie recipes more favorably than their low-calorie counterparts?** This is a significant question because while recipes high in calories might be preferred over low-calorie recipes by a lot of people, the health concern the choices bring is worth considering.

-The the most relevant column for this investigation is definitely the `calories (#)` value in the `nutrition` column.
+The the most relevant column for this investigation is definitely the `'calories (#)'` value in the `'nutrition'` column.
 I disregarded all the remaining values from the column.
-Other relevant columns would be `rating` and `avg_rating`.
+Other relevant columns would be `'rating'` and `'avg_rating'`.

 ---
 ## Data Cleaning and Exploratory Data Analysis